cedx/ngx-webstorage/doc/usage/events.md

 # Events
 Every time one or several values are changed (added, removed or updated) through the `LocalStorage` or `SessionStorage` class, a `changes` event is triggered.

-This event is exposed as an [Observable](https://angular.io/guide/observables), you can subscribe to it using the `onChanges` property:
+This event is exposed as an [Observable](https://angular.io/guide/observables), you can subscribe to it using the `onChange` property:

 ``` typescript
 import {Component, OnInit, SimpleChanges} from "@angular/core";